This post may contain affiliate links. Please read the disclosure policy.

 - salt and pepper to taste

 - 2 tbsp yellow mustard

 - 1 tbsp olive oil

-- Rub the outer side of the bread and halve it lengthwise.
+- Halve the bread horizontally.
 Lay it on a work surface with the open side up.

 - Spread mustard on half of the bread, and butter on the other half of the bread loaf.
-Then add roast pork and 2 or 3 layers of sweet ham, followed by Swiss cheese and pickles, finally add salami.
+Then add roast pork and 2-3 layers of sweet ham, followed by Swiss cheese and pickles, finally add salami.

 - Season with salt and pepper.
-Close sandwich and wrap it in foil, then press gently.
-Repeat with the remaining loaves.
+Close the sandwich and wrap it in foil, then press gently.

 - Heat up a cast iron skillet and heat it over medium heat, then coat with olive oil.
-Place the assembled sandwiches on the pan and place a heavy pot or pan on top, pressing down firmly and cook for about 10 minutes (5 minutes for each side).
-Cook until the cheese has melted, bread is crispy, and sandwiches are about 1/3 – 1/2 of its original size.
+Place the assembled sandwiches on the pan and place a heavy pot or pan on top, pressing down firmly and cook for about 10 minutes (5 minutes for each side) or until the cheese has melted.

 - Remove foil from the sandwiches.
-Place on a platter, slice sandwiches and serve while hot.
-Serve and enjoy!
+Place on a platter, slice sandwiches, and serve while hot.